All Episodes

 There's not one Democrat anywhere who is interested in any of that.

-And thus there is no Democrat who's ever going to cross the aisle and work with the Republicans to make the Republican agenda a reality.
+And thus, there is no Democrat who's ever going to cross the aisle and work with the Republicans to make the Republican agenda a reality.

-Well, they're going to have to realize that if they are to prevail, they are going to have to engage in a political fight that results in the defeat of the Democrat Party, not bipartisanship and not crossing the aisle and working because they don't have anything in common.
+The Republicans are going at some point, they may never get there, where they're going to have to realize that if they are to prevail, they are going to have to engage in a political fight that results in the defeat of the Democrat Party, not bipartisanship and not crossing the aisle and working because they don't have anything in common.

 There isn't any common ground between what Eric Cantor said the Republicans hope to do and want to accomplish and what the Democrats want to accomplish.